|

 confiscated and expected it to happen again).

-She revealed that Hada had been taken
+She revealed that Hada had been taken out

-stubborn criminal (wei wan fan).
-Ludicrously,
+criminal (wei wan fan).
+Ludicrously, the six policemen

-the six policemen had to be locked up with Hada for the night at
+had to be locked up with Hada for the night at a prison in Bogt City

-a prison in Bogt City part way along the 400-mile journey.
-He
+part way along the 400-mile journey.
+He arrived on Dec.
+10 (the

-arrived on Dec.
-10 (the supposed date for his release) in a two-storey
+supposed date for his release) in a two-storey building used secretly

-International Airport in Hohhot (the capital and his home town).
+Hohhot (the capital and his home town).

 His wife and son, Xinna and Uiles, detained

-4/5 December, were brought there to have the brief family
+4/5 December, were brought there to have the brief family reunion

-on charges of illegal business and drug possession,
+of illegal business and drug possession, respectively;

-she was told to dissuade him from his 15-day hunger strike.
+was told to dissuade him from his 15-day hunger strike.
 The

 prison guards opened his mouth by force to try to feed him.
 He spit